chauthai/gulp-directory-map/README.md

   ]
 }
 ```
+The version number is read out from the version key in the package.json file.

 This is useful for mapping out a directory structure after passing files through a pre-processor, generating data to create navigation during build, and more.
 Have fun!